ZichangYe/SneakersAnalytics/Bringing Order to Sneakers.md

 - **The PageRank ranking gives a better signal of low price volatility than the ranking given by frequency.** Sneakers with the highest rankings and the sneakers with the lowest rankings are the ones with most stable net profit.
 This is also reasonable.
 The prices for the most popular and the most common sneakers are settled down already, while the net profit for the least available sneakers are  stably high because there isn't enough stocks up there.
 - **The sneakers in the middle will turn out to be relatively more risky.** Sometimes the prices will rocket, driving the net profit very high.

+# Conclusion

+The PageRank is not very informational in terms of telling us the average profitability of each sneaker, but it can help me find a stably profitable sneaker.

+To really explain this, we need to go back to where PageRank was used at the first place.
+In the original setting, the webpage with the higher ranking is the one that has more links directed into.
+In our problem, the sneaker is ranked as higher because it has more different shoes purchased one row before itself own record.
+In long run, the most important sneaker is the sneaker where the 'drunk sneaker buyer' (remember him?) spends the most time on.

+This is not necessarily a bad assumption.
+If we have absolutely no information about a new customer, it is reasonable to assume that he or she to have a random purchasing pattern.
+Thus, it gives us a guidance about what the consumer might purchase when we know nothing about him or her.

+The ranking also illustrates some information about the stability of net profit for each sneaker.
+Compared to the ranking given by simple frequency, it fits better with our intuition. **Assume that these sneakers are all demanded by the customers**, we can make these statements:
+  - The more available the good is, the more stably low the net profit is, i.e. market is clearing.
+  - The more unavailable the good is, the more stably high the net profit is, i.e. market is craving.

+# Looking Forward

+Few future updates can be implemented:
+- Update the rankings with the factor of price
+- Estimate the demand of each sneaker

+2019 Copyright@Zichang Ye